The Real Estate M&A and Private Equity Review: Denmark

 A different right of pre-emption applies when transferring residential properties reserved for senior citizens.
 Such properties must be offered to the municipality prior to a transfer to anyone else, but this pre-emption right does not apply to a transfer of shares in a limited liability company owning a property.

 Another important factor in the choice of deal structure is registration fees.
 Registration fees are payable on the registration of a change of ownership and security rights over real estate.
-A transfer of the property in question will thus trigger a registration fee of 1,750 Danish kroner plus 0.6 per cent of the purchase price for residential properties.
-For other properties such as commercial properties, the variable registration fee is 0.6 per cent of the highest amount of the purchase price or the latest public property value.
+A transfer of the property in question will thus trigger a registration fee of 1,750 Danish kroner plus 0.6 per cent of the purchase price.
+However, if the buyer and the seller are not independent, the registration fee of 0,6 per cent may be calculated based on the public property value for residential properties or for other properties, such as commercial properties, an objective appraisal of property value.
 Registration of a mortgage triggers a registration fee of 1,730 Danish kroner plus 1.45 per cent of the mortgage sum; however, it is generally possible to make deductions corresponding to the value of the mortgages being replaced.
 By way of contrast, a share transfer of a limited liability company owning a property does not trigger any registration fee.
 In a change of ownership as part of a corporate restructuring (i.e., merger, demerger, transfer of assets or exchange of shares), the registration fee is reduced to a fixed amount of 1,750 Danish kroner.
 Hence, the variable part of the registration fee can be avoided by transferring the property in question to a separate company (a special purpose vehicle (SPV)) by way of a demerger or transfer of assets and, subsequently, transferring the shares in the SPV instead of transferring the property directly.
 This is commonly referred to as the dropdown model and is widely used.
 However, the use of dropdown should always be subject to an individual assessment in each case.

 If a transaction involves a real estate company with securities listed on a regulated market in Denmark or another EU Member State, the company may have a duty to disclose the transaction to the market in accordance with the EU Market Abuse Regulation.
 The duty to inform the market arises if information about the transaction constitutes inside information.2 If information on a real estate transaction constitutes inside information, the company is required to inform the public as soon as possible of the information, but with an option to delay disclosure subject to certain conditions being met.